neurogeom/CAR/docs/2-CAR-WS.md

 ### Upload annotated files

-1. Click `Collaborate` - `Data Management Client` and invoke the data management system.
+1. Click `Data Management Client` in the lobby interface and invoke the data management system.
 2. Log into the data management system.
 3. Upload your annotated files.
     1. Select the `Swc` option from column, right-click  on the interface, and click on the `Import Swc File` button.